 If the tenant has breached the terms of their tenancy e.g. by damaging the property or engaging in anti-social behaviour, you will normally be able to service a notice requiring them to leave the property.
 You may also be able to withhold their deposit if they have caused damaged to the property.

 Our lawyers have many years of property law and dispute resolution experience behind them.
 Therefore, we are ideally placed to advise landlords and letting agents on both contentious and non-contentious areas of tenancy matters.

 We understand that most landlords and letting agents just want to be able to rent or lease their properties with as little fuss as possible.
 As a result, we provide proactive advice to avoid potential issues.
 We also have the seasoned expertise to resolve any problems that do arise quickly and cost-effectively.

 Our rates are competitive and can be tailored to the level of expertise required to effectively deal with your matter, ensuring you are always getting value for money.

 Ultimately, we believe we can add real value to your investment by providing clear, practical and timely advice.
 This approach helps to reduce the amount of time and effort it takes you to deal with tenants.
 Our approach aims to help you to avoid costly mistakes or expensive court proceedings wherever possible.

 We are accredited by the Law Society’s Conveyancing Quality Scheme (CQS) in recognition of the high quality of our services for buying, selling and remortgaging residential property.

 Want to see how we help our clients?
 Take a look at our case studies.

-Contact our landlord and tenant solicitors in Bristol
+Contact our specialist landlord solicitors in Bristol

 If you’re in a dispute with a tenant, need advice on evicting a tenant or you want practical help on any other matter, our landlord solicitors in Bristol and South Gloucestershire can help.